Memorex

 The trace chain is the memory of the memory.

 Current trace chains detect accidental mutation and reordering inside the same trust boundary.
-External-auditor-grade deployments add signing, anchoring, or immutable storage.
+SurrealDB trace heads avoid full-stream scans; external-auditor-grade deployments add signing, anchoring, or immutable storage.

 In-memory adapters